-This year marks the 26th annual World Book Day, which is also known as World Book and Copyright Day.
-It all began in 1995 when the United Nations Educational, Scientific and Cultural Organization (UNESCO) organized the first World Book Day with the aim of celebrating reading, publishing, and copyright.
+This year marks the 26th annual World Book Day, also known as World Book and Copyright Day.
+It all began in 1995 when the United Nations Educational, Scientific and Cultural Organization (UNESCO) organized the first World Book Day to celebrate reading, publishing, and copyright.
 Today students in schools across the globe, book lovers worldwide, and of course, authors, editors, publishers, book marketers, and other book professionals across the publishing industry all honor World Book Day in various ways.
 Students might celebrate books with special activities and readings in their classrooms, libraries may hold special events, and those across the industry share what the day means to them – including their favorite books!

 Lindsey Brodowski: The Perks of Being a Wallflower by Stephen Chbosky